Apparently Microsoft has finally located the lost city of Seattle, Mexico.

 I have made some crazy predictions in my time.
 For years I was convinced the Republicans would elect the first minority president.
 Go figure.
 It was the Reagan years.
 They seemed to be getting all the candidates right.
 I apologize.

 Regardless, you can see my willingness to put my neck out there and for some time I’ve been doing neck stretches.
-I am going to predict the Smart Toilet.
-I know it sounds funny but hear me out on this one.
+I am now going to predict the Smart Toilet.
+I know it sounds like a joke but hear me out on this one.

 Our expulsions (piss, shit, and even vomit) carry a huge amount of information about our states of health.
 You cannot even imagine.
 Consider that our bodies consist of 10 foreign cells for every one of our cells and you begin to see just how vast the playing fields are in areas like nutrition and health.